The

 Boating

-high water levels. *The bank immediately in front of the boat ramp / carp park
+at high water levels. *The bank immediately in front of the boat ramp / carp

-is a sheer drop off.
-Resist using this for launching when
+park is a sheer drop off.
+Resist using this for launching

-of the recreation area, follow the track to left from ramp.
+left upstream of the recreation area, follow the track to

 Facilities